ewpratten/ewpratten.com/content/blog/2020-09-17-Ultralight-writeup.md

 date:   2020-09-17
 written: 2020-09-05
 tags: project github maven
+extra:
     excerpt: >-
       In this post, I explain the process of building my own personal maven server, and show how simple maven servers really are.
 redirect_from:
  - /post/2jf002s4/
  - /2jf002s4/